llprecasting/recastingCodes/README.md

 ## Running the Recasting Code ##

-A Makefile is provided inside each analysis folder which compiles the main executable once the code pre-requisites have been installed.
+Instructions on how to compile and run the main executable are provided in every recasting folder.
 For instance, the recasting of the 8 TeV CMS search requires [Pythia8](http://home.thep.lu.se/~torbjorn/pythia8/).
 After downloading and compiling Pythia 8, the main recasting code